vigneshkb7/vignesh-i-p-roadmap/javascript/docs/basics.md

 # context in javascript

 context is used to refer to the value of this in some particular part of your code

+# Module systems in JS

+1. common JS

+import is done via "require"

+export via "module.exports"

+2. AMD:

+require JS --> used for client side browser when you want dynamic loadinf of modules

+import via require

+3. UMD

+combination of commonJS + AMD

+4. ES6